Qcent/robot-gladiators/README.md

 # Robot Gladiators
-A basic robot fighing simulator coded in JavaScript no CSS and minimal HTML will be used.
+A basic robot fighting simulator coded in JavaScript.
+No CSS and minimal HTML will be used.

 Compete in the greatest Robo-Battle of all week.
 Enter you bag-o-bolts in the tuornament of a life time as you try to fight you way to the top of the ranks and take teh belt as the local Robot Boxing Champ